negillett/chexus/_sources/index.rst.txt

 chexus
 ======

-A Python library for interacting with AWS S3 and DynamoDB.
+A Python library for interacting with AWS S3 and DynamoDB

 .. toctree::
    :maxdepth: 2